littlelanguages/ll-p0-kotlin/README.md

-# ll-p0-kotlin
+# P0 - Kotlin

-A Kotlin implementation of P0 compile to the JVM.
+A Kotlin implementation of P0